Right-angled Artin subgroups of Artin groups: Generalized Tits Conjecture and small type spherical Artin groups

 We will prove the second statement in the Alternative proof of Proposition \ref{prop:conjecture for An} below, once we have developed more notation.

 \end{proof}

 There is a similar lemma for the images of curves in the Perron-Vannier representation $A\to \Mod(\Sigma)$ for Artin groups $A$ of type $D_n$.
-Note that $\Sigma$ has a unique boundary curve which is contained in the boundary of $\Sigma_T$ for any irreducible subset $T\subset S$ of type $D_m$ for $m < n$.
-We will call this the \emph{outer component}, and the other boundary components \emph{inner components}.
-We shall see that the Dehn twist around the outer component never factors into any of our calculations.
+Note that $\Sigma$ has a unique boundary curve which is contained in the boundary of $\Sigma_T$ for any irreducible subset $T\subseteq S$ of type $D_m$ for $m < n$.
+We will call this the \emph{central component}, and the other boundary components \emph{non-central components}.
+We shall see that the Dehn twist around the central component never factors into any of our calculations.

 \begin{lemma} Let $A$ be of type $D_n$, and suppose that $T$ and $T'$ are irreducible subsets such that $\Delta_T^2$ and $\Delta_{T'}^2$ do not commute.